tasharen/ngui/Assets/NGUI/ReadMe - 3.0.6.txt

 - NEW: NGUI now has new written documentation.
 - NEW: NGUI now has an abundance of context-sensitive help.
 Just right click on an NGUI component and choose the Help option.
 - NEW: NGUI now has robust context menus letting you add, create and modify widgets by right-clicking on stuff in the Scene View.
+- NEW: Added snapping support for widget placement.
+Edge selection restricted to siblings and parent.
 - NEW: You can now find an assortment of ready-made controls ready to be drag & dropped into your scenes (search for "Wooden").
 - NEW: You can now drag & drop GUI prefabs from your Project Folder right into the Scene View.
 No need to create the UI beforehand.
 - NEW: You can now copy/paste label styles by right-clicking the UILabel script in Inspector.